neurobionics/onshape-robotics-toolkit/docs/developing.md

 1. Build `id_to_name` mapping from all instances (root + subassemblies)
 2. Build PathKey indexes from occurrences (canonical source of truth)
-3. Populate flat registries:
+3. Populate flat registries in this order (order is critical):
    - **Instances**: ALL instances regardless of max_depth (data availability)
+   - **Mark rigid assemblies**: Flag assemblies based on `max_depth` (MUST be before mates!)
    - **Occurrences**: ALL occurrences regardless of max_depth (transforms)
-   - **Mates**: Only from flexible assemblies (depth ≤ max_depth) for kinematic graph
    - **Patterns**: Only from flexible assemblies (depth ≤ max_depth) for kinematic graph
-4. Mark rigid assemblies based on `max_depth`
+   - **Mates**: Only from flexible assemblies (depth ≤ max_depth), with automatic remapping for rigid assemblies
+   - **Parts**: Eagerly populated from assembly.parts (including rigid assemblies as synthetic Part objects)
-5. (Optional) Fetch nested subassemblies for flexible assemblies
+4. (Optional) Fetch nested subassemblies for flexible assemblies

+**Key Points**:

-**Key Point**: All structural data (instances, occurrences) is available regardless of max_depth.
-Only kinematic data (mates, patterns) is filtered by max_depth.
+- All structural data (instances, occurrences) is available regardless of max_depth
+- Only kinematic data (mates, patterns) is filtered by max_depth
+- **Critical**: Rigid assemblies MUST be marked BEFORE processing mates for remapping to work
+- Mates referencing parts inside rigid assemblies are automatically remapped to the rigid assembly root with updated transforms

 #### Phase 2: KinematicGraph Construction (`KinematicGraph.__init__()`)